blocledger/poe/README.md

 > `rm -rf (path to poe source)/tmp/* `

 ## Deploying chaincode with the SDK
-In order for SDK to deploy chaincode it must be in a directory under $GOPATH/src/github.com/.
+In order for SDK to deploy chaincode it must be in a directory by itself under $GOPATH/src/github.com/.
 Set the chaincode path in the application to match this directory and run the deploy.